 Update (November 2015): Several trips later and now with a new baby, I can still attest to how useful these blankets are!
 On our most recent trip, these blankets doubled as a scarf to keep our toddler warm!
 So there’s number 10!

 Note: Baby Can Travel did not receive any free products or payment to write this post.
-All Aden and Anais blankets pictured were purchased.
-There are affiliate links in this article, which at no cost to you, will provide us with a small commission if you make a purchase.
+All Aden and Anais blankets pictured were purchased by us.